 Community marketing: what to measure?

-It can be overwhelming to understand what to track in a community.
-Here are our top 5 KPIs to measure, track and improve in community marketing:
+Here are our top 5 KPIs to measure, track and improve your community marketing efforts:

 - Reach: The total number of visitors to your community will give you an indicator of your reach, which is a leading indicator of your community growth.
 Understanding the sources of traffic to your community will be essential in order to grow it.
 Remember to focus on quality over quantity – keep a close eye on those taking the desired actions and when inside the community.